 Phase 1: Before Acquisition

-Before conditioning begins, the unconditioned stimulus (US) produces an unconditioned response (UR) in an individual naturally.
+Before classical conditioning begins, the unconditioned stimulus (US) produces an unconditioned response (UR) in an individual naturally.
 This is a reflex reaction that doesn’t require training or practice.
 It is also called the primary reinforcer.

 E.g.: In Pavlov’s experiment, feeding dogs food (US) naturally causes them to salivate (UR).
 This reaction was an unconditioned reflex.